 - +5.00 and higher : high hyperopia

 Cylinder is the measure of astigmatism.
-Astigmatism is when there’s an irregular shape to the cornea, often described as a football shape.
+Astigmatism is when there’s an irregular shape to the cornea, often described as an oval shape (if you’re in the US, think the shape of a football, if you’re other places, think the shape of a rugby ball).
 It causes blurriness at any distance.
 There are two measurements that go along with astigmatism, the first, cylinder, is a measure of how severe the astigmatism is.

 How bad is the cylinder prescription?

 Like the spherical error, the cylinder number is measured in diopters.
 The thing you want to pay attention to is the number.
-It may be written as a plus or a minus, but that doesn’t actually make any difference in how bad the prescription is, ophthalmologists use a “+”, optometrists use a “-” (see Dr. Bonilla-Warford’s comment for more explanation of that).
 The higher the number after the plus or minus, the more severe the astigmatism.

 - 0.00 to 1.00 : mild astigmatism

 - 1.00 to 2.00 : moderate astigmatism